-However, if you put down the smokes for good by the time you’re 40 years old, you can decrease the risk of dying from diseases related to smoking by nearly 90%.
+However, if you put down the cigarettes for good by the time you’re 40 years old, you can decrease the risk of dying from diseases related to smoking by nearly 90%.

-How to get affordable life insurance if you’re a smoker
+How do I get affordable life insurance if I’m a smoker?